-Lecturers' merit pay and professorial distinction
+Lecturers' merit pay and professorial distinction18

-- 55. Council will have a sub-committee to determine annually the maximum amount available for (a) any lecturers' merit pay exercise and (b) any professorial distinction exercise to be held in the following year: - the sub-committee will comprise the external members of Council, less the Chair of the Audit and Scrutiny Committee;
+55. Council will have a sub-committee to determine annually the maximum amount available for (a) any lecturers' merit pay exercise and (b) any professorial distinction exercise to be held in the following year:

-&lt;sup>19 As agreed by Council on 15 February 2010.
+18 As agreed by Council on 15 February 2010.

-- in reaching its decision, the sub-committee will: - take account of any parameters set by Council (acting on the advice of the Planning and Resource Allocation Committee); - 55.2.2 if desired, consult the Chief Financial Officer and the Pro-Vice-Chancellor (People and Digital); and - 55.2.3 if desired, seek the views of a small group of those familiar with the collegiate University, and whose own salaries would be unaffected by the issues in question, in order to provide context and perspective.
+- 55.1 the sub-committee will comprise the external members of Council, less the Chair of the Audit and Scrutiny Committee; - 55.2 in reaching its decision, the sub-committee will : - 55.2.1 take account of any parameters set by Council (acting on the advice of the Planning and Resource Allocation Committee); - 55.2.2 if desired, consult the Chief Financial Officer and the Pro-Vice-Chancellor (People and Digital); and - 55.2.3 if desired, seek the views of a small group of those familiar with the collegiate University, and whose own salaries would be unaffected by the issues in question, in order to provide context and perspective.
 This group will be approved by Council on an annual basis.

-Approval of the holding of outside appointments and the conduct of outside work: line of approval for senior officers of the University
+Approval of the holding of outside appointments and the conduct of outside work: line of approval for senior officers of the University19

-56. The line of approval for applications concerning the holding of outside appointments and the conduct of outside work, made in accordance with Council Regulations 5 of 2004, is to the senior officer's line manager (where applicable).
+56. The line of approval for applications concerning the holding of outside appointments and the conduct of outside work, made in accordance with Council Regulations 5 of 200420, is to the senior officer's line manager (where applicable).
 For the avoidance of doubt, the application should be made to the Vice-Chancellor in respect of each of the Pro-Vice-Chancellors with portfolio, the Heads of Division, the Registrar and Bodley's Librarian.
 In the case of the Vice-Chancellor, she should submit an application to the Chancellor.